Jun3273/roguelike-character-game/README.md

 ## Rogue-like Character Based Game

-Reconstruction of the 1980s Rogue using third-party asciiPanel code
+Reconstruction of the 1980s Rogue using third-party asciiPanel code.

 To build the game,

-    javac src/Rogue.java
+    javac game/Rogue.java

 and to run it

-    java src.Rogue <xml filename>
+    java game.Rogue <xml filename>

-where the filenames can be found in the 'xmlFiles' subdirectory
+where the filenames can be found in the 'xmlFiles' subdirectory.